 This versatile recipe may be served as a main luncheon dish or as a side dish.
-It does not take long to prepare, is a healthy alternative to a pie, and is sure to be welcomed by the whole family.
+It does not take long to prepare, it's a healthy alternative to a pie, and it's sure to be welcomed by the whole family.

 Many people have vintage and even antique apparel hidden away, and a fundraiser is a good opportunity to show them off.
 But, even a small show needs to be planned carefully if it is to be successful.

 A brief look at language study and grammar, including traditional types of grammars and universal grammar as seen by grammarians and linguists.

 Learning how to paint bamboo is one of the first lessons when exploring Chinese watercolour techniques.
 The materials needed are set out and the steps to master for the painting are explained along with some interesting information about bamboo and Chinese symbolism linked with bamboo.

 Paper crafts are a great way to improve kids' fine motor skills.
 The equipment is inexpensive and they can have lots of fun paper tearing, folding, cutting, glueing and weaving paper.

 Suggestions for making handmade greeting cards include the use of photographs, purchased stickers and scrap-booking materials, quilling, calligraphy, sketching, drawing and painting your own.
 You can even make matching gift tags.
 See the article for more ideas.

 This article discusses the need for good planning before commencing a container garden project.
 Learn how to choose decorative plants for growing indoors and outdoors and how to care for them, including information on nutrition and dealing with disease.

 This article on flute breathing exercises discusses how we breathe, types of breathing and which is best for the flautist and also for the player's general health.
 Some breathing exercises that help with the control of breath are explained with diagrams along with an emphasis on the importance of...